Huckiel7/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that creates an empty file called hello
+The file hello will be in the working directory